hapax/hapax.github.io/assets/reality.md

 centre of the earth in the first place, and then an entirely new branch of mathematics called calculus, to help him solve some of the math problems that cropped up.
 Now, Newton was smarter than the average bear, but that's not the point.
 The point is that, in order to do any of that, he first needed to ask the simple question: why does the apple fall?
 And he needed to admit that he didn't understand Aristotle's answer.
 And in trying to satisfy his own curiosity, he created physics and math as we know them know.

 The courage to admit you don't know, and the curiosity to ask; these are the true prerequisites for being a scientist, not a labcoat or a giant brain.
-I'm not going to deny that Newton had a giant brain; not all of us are going to invent a new branch of math just to solve problems in the new branch of physics we just created!
+I'm not going to deny that Newton had a giant brain.
+Not all of us are going to invent a new branch of math just to solve problems in the new branch of physics we just created!
 But Newton's achievements are the achievements of an ordinary scientist writ large.
 He asked